eProsima/Fast-DDS-docs/docs/fastdds/transport/shared_memory/shared_memory.rst

 ^^^^^^^^^^^^^^

 A buffer allocated in the shared memory :ref:`transport_sharedMemory_concepts_segment`.
-It works as a container for a DDS message that is places in the :ref:`transport_sharedMemory_concepts_segment`.
+It works as a container for a DDS message that is placed in the :ref:`transport_sharedMemory_concepts_segment`.
 In other words, each message that the :ref:`dds_layer_domainParticipant` writes on the :ref:`transport_sharedMemory_concepts_segment` will be placed in a different buffer.